baninaveen/Movie-Trailer-MLND/README.md

 ```
 git clone https://github.com/baninaveen/Movie-Trailer-MLND.git
 ```
+### Media
+In media.py I am created Movie class which we take Movie Title, Movie Storyline, Movie Poster Images and Movie Youtube Trailer. and also created Movie Trailer class to open Youtube trailer video in web browser.

+### Entrainment Center
+Here I have created Movie class objects for all the movies which I take from Movie class.

 ### Usage

 This project is a 1st Project for [Machine Learning Nanodegree Program](https://in.udacity.com/course/machine-learning-engineer-nanodegree--nd009-in-basic/) by UDACITY